HugoDlhOC/date_time_picker-react/README.md

 - `returnFormat` - define the output format of the expected date
 - `defaultDate` - define the date display by default in the input
 - `labelContent` - define the text of the label
+- `handleDateChanged` - return value when the returnValue on input change
 - `classChange` - give your own class for custom the calendar (props not required)
 - `nameInput` - choice name attribute for input (props not required)
-- `handleDateChanged` - return value when the returnValue on input change (props not required)

 ## More explication for many props